-On June 4th, I had the privilege to interview two Deep Democracy practitioners via skype, Pru Gell and Cathy Elderton from Australia.
+On June 4th, I had the privilege to interview two Deep Democracy practitioners via skype, Pru Gell and Cath Elderton from Australia.
 When I first learned of this assignment, I immediately groaned, because I’ve done blogs before, and didn’t find them any fun at all!!
 Do people even read them?
 It just seemed a little outdated in this world of social media such as facebook and twitter.
 I’ll tell you first about the two practitioners, then more about myself to give you a little bit of context to this story.

 Pru Gell is currently a facilitator, educator and founder of True Way Together.
 She is also the director and facilitator for Pru Gell & Co. and the Learning Manager for the School for Social Entrepreneurs.
 She is interested in doing work that encourages Indigenous and other Australians to have courageous conversations about what it really means to work together in a way that draws on the strengths on all involved and then to work together towards positive social change.